|

 Tragedy in Chicago" is the true story of the life and

-fell prey to the brutality of gangs.
+falling prey to the brutality of gangs.

 Enhanced by her own recollections of working in her